khaytsus/rigtool/README.md

   * Note that by default, 7188 would be LSB, but since specified, it will use USB
   * Not specifying the mode will automatically pick LSB or USB

-### Automatic mode

-When in automatic mode the prompt refreshes constantly to show the current frequency, signal strength, mode, VFO used, and lock status.
-As you change bands it will automatically switch the mode to LSB or USB based on the frequency, as well as warn you if you are out of band and will show your tuner settings for the current frequency range.

-Automatic mode also has a number of key commands that will let you change the frequency or initiate scan mode so you can control your radio entirely from the keyboard.

-You can control if the script automatically switches between CW and Phone modes or if it only control LSB/USB switches or disable automatic modes altogether by setting variables at the top of the script.

 ### Scan mode

 When initiated from Manual mode, the scan mode simply scans from the bottom frequency given to the top frequency given and when it reaches the boundary it reverses and scans down the band.
 The same is true when scanning down; when the bottom boundary is hit it will scan back up the band again.
 Example:  s7100-7300 will scan from 7100kHz to 7300kHz, starting at 7100kHz.

 When initiated from Automatic mode it will scan from the current frequency until it reaches the band edge for your privileges, at which time the scan direction will reverse.
 If the scan is initiated outside of your allowed band allocation, the scan will continue until stopped to allow for scanning on other non-amateur bands.

-Both modes can be interrupted by pressing any key which provides input to the script, such as the space bar.
+Both modes scan until they are interrupted by pressing any key which provides input to the script, such as the space bar.

 ### VFO A/B and Revert